 The Pure Black Text/Graphics option affects the printout for black text and vector graphics on a page.
-Under most circumstances, it is preferable to leave this option set to On.
-When Pure Black Text/Graphics is on, black colors generated by applications are printed using 100 percent black-only toner (for example, RGB = 0, 0, 0; CMYK = 0%, 0%, 0%, 100%; or K = 100%).
-This means the black text and line art will not exhibit halftone artifacts and will not be misregistered, since there is only one toner used.
+Under most circumstances, leave this option set to On.
+When Pure Black Text/Graphics is on, black colors generated by applications (for example, RGB = 0, 0, 0; CMYK = 0%, 0%, 0%, 100%; or K = 100%) are printed using the maximum amount of black toner allowed by the calibration curve.
+This means the black text and line art will not exhibit halftone artifacts (as long as the copier/printer is calibrated correctly) and will not be misregistered, since there is only one toner used.
 In addition, this setting eliminates blasting.
-This option is automatically set to On when the Black Overprint option is set to On.